AndreasMatthias/Flare/README.md

 Following annotations are implemented so far:

 - Square, Circle
-- Highlight, Underline, StrikeOut, Squiggly
+- TextMarkup (Highlight, Underline, Squiggly, StrikeOut)
 - Text, FreeText
 - Link
 - Line
+- FileAttachment

 ## Requirements
 Flare is designed for LuaTeX.
 Other TeX engines are not supported.